-- Diverse seed mixes may bring the cost of the planting up, initially, but this will pay off in the long run by creating a more resilient planting that is less-prone to weed invasion because more ecological niches are filled; - Limited use of mulch is necessary, or using erosion control blankets only on the steepest banks and highly erodible areas.
-Depending on site conditions, a temporary cover crop such as 20lbs/acre of oats, rye, or wheat may be recommended to stabilize the soil; - · Fertilizer is rarely needed prior to or after planting; - Watering recently established native seed plantings is not necessary in the optimal planting window with sufficient time for establishment except in years of extreme drought; and - A minimum panel height of 3 feet from grade to the lower edge of the panels will allow for a lower cost seed mix, while also reducing the risk of panel shading and panel damage due to debris impacts during mowing.

-Incentives may be available.
+- More resilient ground cover that is less-prone to weed invasion because more ecological niches are filled; - Limited use of mulch is necessary, requiring erosion control blankets only on steep banks and highly erodible areas.
+Experts may recommend stabilizing soil with oats, rye, or wheat as a temporary cover crop, depending on site conditions; - Fertilizer is rarely needed prior to or after planting: - Watering recently established plantings is not necessary in the optimal planting window with sufficient time for establishment except in years of extreme drought; and - Developers choosing a minimum panel height of 3 feet from grade to the lower edge of the panels will allow for a lower cost seed mix, while also reducing the risk of panel shading and panel damage due to debris impacts during mowing - Incentives may be available.
 To learn about Habitat and Wildlife Landowner Assistance such as the Wildlife Habitat Cost-Share Program, contact the Indiana Department of Natural Resources Biologists or the local USDA Natural Resource Conservation Service (NRCS) office.